QuantumPixelator/BouncingBallsScreensaver/README.md

    ```
 3. The app will exit if you press any key.

+- There is also a text-based bouncing screensaver: text.py

 ## To-Do
 - Add mouse movement to close app.